freedomofpress/securedrop-docs/docs/admin/deployment/onion_name.rst

 *Landing Page* must be set up consistent with the best practices recommended in our documentation.

-If you are already part of the SecureDrop directory and would like an Onion Name, :ref:`please contact us.<Getting Support>`
+If you are already part of the SecureDrop directory and would like a short onion name, :ref:`please contact us.<Getting Support>`

 Does This Replace the original address?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^